OpenDSA/OpenDSA/RST/en/Yuhui/NonRegular.rst

    | Assume L is regular.
    | Therefore :math:`L` satisfies the pumping lemma.
    | Choose a long string :math:`w \in L`, :math:`|w| \ge m`.
-     (The choice of the string is crucial.
+     The choice of the string is crucial.
-     We must pick a string that will yield a contradiction).
+     We must pick a string that will yield a contradiction.
    | Show that there is NO division of :math:`w` into :math:`xyz`
-     (must consider all possible divisions) such that :math:`|xy| \le m`, :math:`|y| \ge 1` and :math:`xy^iz \in L \forall i \ge 0`.
+     (we must consider all possible divisions) such that :math:`|xy| \le m`, :math:`|y| \ge 1` and :math:`xy^iz \in L \forall i \ge 0`.
-   | The pumping lemma does not hold.
-Contradiction!
+   | If we show that there is NO possible division, then we have a contradiction!
    | :math:`\Rightarrow L` is not regular.

 Note that, unfortunately, the pumping lemma is one-way: